-Metrics for Google Cloud Platform services:
+Metrics for Google Cloud services:

 Kubernetes metrics, for Google Kubernetes Engine (GKE).

-Istio metrics, for Istio on GKE.
+Istio metrics, for Istio on Google Kubernetes Engine.

-Anthos metrics, for GKE On-Prem.
+Anthos metrics, for Anthos GKE on-prem.

 AWS metrics, for Amazon Web Services such as Amazon Redshift and Amazon CloudFront.